Damans227/BlogV1/pages/projects.markdown

   - image_path: /assets/images/project3.png
     alt: "placeholder image 3"
     title: "Screenspace - Transform your screens into powerful digital signs."
-    excerpt: "Screenspace is a java based web application that acts as a central repository for the images displayed on a digital screen.
-These images will be displayed on your digital screen directly from our applications dashboard using Raspberry Pi.
+    excerpt: "Screenspace is a java based web application that enables its users to enhance and modernize their digital signage infrastructure.
+The content hosted in Screenspace application is streamed directly on the digital screens via Raspberry Pi.
 This project was completed as part of a graduate level course taken at Carleton University."

     url: "https://github.com/Damans227/Screenspace"
     btn_label: "Github"